speechly/speechly/demos/moderation/README.md

 https://demos.speechly.com/moderation/

-Demonstrates how to use Speechly for profanity moderation purooses.
+Demonstrates how to use Speechly for profanity moderation and highlights Speechly’s timestamp feature.

 ## Requirements